dakusui/jcunit/FSM-README.md

   under complicated constraints is a very time consuming task.
 Instead, relying on random generation and assessing how much possible value pairs are covered might be more practical and good enough.
+* **Simplify test suite generation**: right now (Sep/2015), FSM/JCUnit chooses states not only events as factors.
+But, except for the first one, states should always be determined by the previous state and an input symbol (event) given to the FSM.
+ As discussed in [Introduction to Combinatorial Testing][4] (pp.119), in this situation we can exclude them during test suite generation from factors and after the process finishes we can append states determined by previous states and input to each test case.
+By this optimization, we should be able to improve FSM/JCUnit's performance.

 # References
 * [0] "Wikipedia article about Model-based testing"
 * [1] "Wikipedia article about Mealy machine"
 * [2] "Wikipedia article about Finite state transducer"
 * [3] "ソフトウェアテスト技法ドリル テスト設計の考え方と実際", 秋山浩一, ISBN97804-8171-9360-5, 日科技連, 2010
+* [4] "Introduction to Combinatorial Testing", D. Richard Kuhn, Raghu N. Kacker, Yu Lei, CRC Press, 2013

 [0]: https://en.wikipedia.org/wiki/Model-based_testing
 [1]: http://en.wikipedia.org/wiki/Mealy_machine